seng438-master-2025/seng438-a5/seng438-a5.md

 ## 2.1 OBJECTIVES

 The purpose of this assignment is to give students hands-on experience on assessing the reliability of a hypothetical system given its failure data collected during integration testing.
-To do this, students will need to install a reliability growth assessment tool, such as CASRE or SRTAT, and create plots of failure rate and reliability of SUT.
+To do this, students will need to install a reliability growth assessment tool, such as C-SFRAT , and create plots of failure rate and reliability of SUT.

 After completing this part, students will: